ibaiGorordo/simple-mapillary-python-sdk/README.md

 # simple-mapillary-python-sdk
  Simplified Python library for accessing the Mapillary API.
+ For a more complete library, check out the official [mapillary-python-sdk](https://github.com/mapillary/mapillary-python-sdk).

 ## Installation
 ```bash